adonisjs/v6-docs/content/docs/digging_deeper/social_auth.md

 Ally creates a CSRF token and saves it inside an encrypted cookie, which is later verified after the user approves the authentication request.

-However, if you cannot use cookies for some reason, you can enable the stateless mode in which no state verification will take place, and hence no CSRF cookie will be generated.
+However, if you cannot use cookies for some reason, you can enable the stateless mode in which no state verification will take place, and hence, no CSRF cookie will be generated.

 ```ts
 // title: Redirecting